MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 description: You can do manipulation on the embedded visualizations after they have been refreshed.
 ---

 After using [new Embedding SDK API](./embed-multiple-viz.md) to embed multiple visualizations in a client's webpage, you can manipulate these embedded visualizations on the graphics the same way as you are working on MicroStrategy Library.

-Currently, the supported manipulation types include visualization element selection.
+Currently, the supported manipulation types include visualization element selection, the action triggered by click, drag in the viz and the action inside right-click menu.

 Suppose we already have the MstrEnvironment object and MstrDossier object and embedded visualizations have been rendered.